akarelia20/Task_Manager/README.md

 # How can it be used?

-- User can create a note
+- User can create a task
-- User can edit a note
+- User can delete a task
-- User can delete a note
+- User can mark a task as "Done"
-- When closing the browser window the notes will be stored and when the User returns, the data will be retrieved
+- previously made changes will be stored when the User returns, the data will be retrieved.

 # Deployment